carlosdelest/elasticsearch/README.md

 ### Deploy snapshot into in QA environment

 To deploy a branch snapshot into QA

+1. If you've made changes in the elasticsearch repo, pull those changes into a branch in elasticsearch-serverless by following the instructions above in Updating submodules.

 1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-qa This deploys a snapshot from the selected branch into our QA environment (see https://docs.elastic.dev/serverless/qa) by publishing a docker snapshot into our internal docker registry and then using the serverless project api to deploy that snapshot to our serverless platform QA environment.